onqtam/headjack/src/incentives_algorithms.md

 Silicon Valley Was Wrong: The Internet Centralized Society https://www.youtube.com/watch?v=YtRfmao1vvs

+whoever has the data wins.
+What if everyone has access to the data?
+We'd get the best possible services, not the most extractive services.

+aggregators only innovate when they are threatened - we need an open ecosystem around identity to allow for evolution (mutation, heredity & selection)

+> "Every program attempts to expand until it can read mail.
+Those programs which cannot so expand are replaced by ones which can." - [Jamie Zawinski](https://en.wikipedia.org/wiki/Jamie_Zawinski#:~:text=Every%20program%20attempts%20to%20expand%20until%20it%20can%20read%20mail.%20Those%20programs%20which%20cannot%20so%20expand%20are%20replaced%20by%20ones%20which%20can.)

+> "Apps that you "live in" all day have pressure to become everything and do everything." - [Jamie Zawinski](https://en.wikipedia.org/wiki/Jamie_Zawinski#:~:text=Apps%20that%20you%20%22live%20in%22%20all%20day%20have%20pressure%20to%20become%20everything%20and%20do%20everything.)

 current social media has a choice architecture in the UI that's misaligned with users - they're solely optimizing for engagement & time spent - the goals of people